 There are 3 main types of pronation (inward roll of the feet while walking):

 - Neutral pronation (normal gait) – feet roll in the optimal amount

 - Over pronation (flat feet) - feet roll in too far and the arches collapse

 - Under pronation (high-arched feet) – feet do not roll in at all

 As well as to putting undue stress on bones and muscles, balance is compromised when feet over or under pronate.

 What is your pronation type?

 Moisten your sole and step onto a dry surface such as a paper bag – look at your footprint.
-Refer to the diagram above to decide your degree of pronation.
+Refer to the diagram below to decide your degree of pronation.
 Which pronation type most closely matches yours?

 Problems caused by over pronation

 If you are flat-footed (over pronator), your foot collapses inward too much.
 A chain reaction happens.
 Your knees also turn in too much, as do your hips.
 This puts your back out of alignment.
 Undue stress is put on your joints and muscles as hey need to work harder to keep your body in alignment.
 Overuse injuries or undue fatigue are often the result.
 About 70% of people over pronate to some degree.